 Del Val’s first principal, Bertram M. Light, joined and headed Frenchtown School in 1931, only 5 years after its own founding in 1926.
 Guiding Del Val to its new location, Principal Light retired in 1960 after 28 years of service.
 The title was passed on to Charles E. Phillips.
 The present library is dedicated to him for his 21 years of service, many as superintendent.

 This year, senior class students lined up very early on an August morning to get their coveted on-site parking stickers; students have a much longer list of graduation requirements than their 1960 counterparts and the curriculum guide is more likely to use phrases like “opportunity” and “choice” rather than “perpetuate”.
-Del Val graduated over 200 students last year, and has present enrollment of approximately 750.
-The list of clubs, activities, sport opportunities, drama and music is impressive, and 80% of all students participate in fall sports/activities.
-Chalkboards have been replaced with Whiteboards and interactive “Smart” boards, and textbooks often replaced with e-books, iBooks or other resources accessed on student iPads.We appreciate the history that brought us here, and as we move into the future, we remain dedicated to our stated vision of DVRHS remaining a dynamic force in our community.
-A place where strong relationships are valued as essential; where focused leadership, a positive culture, engaging instruction, enthusiastic students and school-wide pride remain the keys to our continued success.A special thank you to Carolyn Wolsiefer for her research and writing of our story!
+Del Val graduated over 200 students last year and has a present enrollment of approximately 730.
+The list of clubs, activities, sports opportunities, drama, and music is impressive, and 80% of all students participate in fall sports/activities.
+Chalkboards have been replaced with Whiteboards and interactive “Smart” boards, and textbooks are often replaced with e-books, iBooks, or other resources accessed on student iPads.We appreciate the history that brought us here, and as we move into the future, we remain dedicated to our stated vision of DVRHS remaining a dynamic force in our community.
+A place where strong relationships are valued as essential; where focused leadership, a positive culture, engaging instruction, enthusiastic students, and school-wide pride remain the keys to our continued success.A special thank you to Carolyn Wolsiefer for her research and writing of our story!